Black (Sevendust song)

-"Black" is the debut single by Sevendust and lead single from their self-titled debut album.
-"Black" is one of Sevendust's most successful songs and was included on their Best Of (Chapter One 1997–2004).
-Live, acoustic versions were also included on the Seasons limited edition DVD and the band's first live album, Southside Double-Wide: Acoustic Live, in 2004.
-"Black" is on the Swimfan soundtrack and video game Test Drive Off-Road 2.
-It was the opening song for almost every Sevendust concert until 2004.
-"Black" is ranked No. 47 in Hit Parader's 100 heavy metal top songs all-time.
+"Black" is a song by the American rock band Sevendust.
+It was released as a promotional single from their self-titled debut album.
+The song was included on the band's first compilation album, Best Of (Chapter One 1997–2004).
+Live acoustic versions of the song were also included on the Seasons limited edition DVD and on the band's first live album, Southside Double-Wide: Acoustic Live (2004).
+The band's signature song, "Black" peaked at No. 30 on Billboards Mainstream Rock chart.